-Do not lift anything or do intense exercise for at least 4 - 6 weeks, or until your doctor says it is okay.
+DO NOT lift anything or do intense exercise for at least 4 to 6 weeks, or until your doctor says it is okay.

 Repair of volvulus - discharge; Reduction of intussusception - discharge; Release of adhesions - discharge; Hernia repair - discharge; Tumor resection - discharge

 Turnage RH, Heldmann M., Cole P. Intestinal obstruction. and illeus.
 In: Feldman M, Friedman LS, Brandt LJ, eds.Sleisenger & Fordtran's Gastrointestinal and Liver Disease.

 Updated by: Debra G. Wechter, MD, FACS, General Surgery practice specializing in breast cancer, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.